snyk/cli/help/cli-commands/code-test.md

 This can be used in combination with the `--report` option.

-Set or override the project name for the repository.
+Set or override the target name for the project.

-Note: This option supersedes `--project-name`, if both options are used together.

 ### `--target-reference=<TARGET_REFERENCE>`